Robert Orlando: Early life and education

 Orlando was born in New York City to an Italian Catholic family.
 He was given his first movie camera at the age of 8, and a lifelong love affair with film began.
 “Movie-making came naturally to me,” he said.
 He attained his B.A in 1988, after attending the School of Visual Arts he studied scriptwriting, directing, editing, and film criticism.

-1984-1990: After graduation, he pursued his scholarly interest in religious history at St. John's University and Columbia University before getting his certification as a teacher with the New York City Department of Education.
-He taught “Introduction to Filmmaking and Scriptwriting” at the School of Visual Arts.
+Inspired by his studies with renowned film critic Amy Taubin, he later went on to teach at courses on filmmaking and scriptwriting at his alma mater.
+Orlando's 1988 film debut, See Her Run, was chosen for the Tel Aviv International Student Film Festival.